Cape Perpetua Visitor Center

 Visitor Center Activities

-Would you like to volunteer at the Cape Perpetua Visitor Center?
-Find out more from our Volunteer page.
+If you would you like to volunteer at the Cape Perpetua Visitor Center find out more from our volunteer page.

 At a Glance

-Located two miles south of Yachats on Highway 101 or 11 miles south of Waldport on Highway 101.
-Access is also available from the Neptune State Park.
+Located two miles south of Yachats, OR on Highway 101 or 11 miles south of Waldport, OR on Highway 101.